kivirnz/chuddy/README.md

 | FastAPI REST service | **Removed** |
 | Separate worker process | **Merged into bot** |
 | ~80+ files across 4 packages | **14 Python files** |

-## Disclaimer

-This tool is intended for use only with content that you have the right to download, such as Creative Commons licensed media.

 ## License